 Water: Unlimited bottles

 Huanghuacheng, like Jiankou, is fast becoming popular with hikers and tourists who are looking for something a little different in their Great Wall experience.
-The wall here is a combination of both restored and unrestored areas, giving your hike a little more variety and adventure.
-When you reach the middle of the wall you will be able to see that the countryside is swathed in yellow, as masses of wild flowers come into bloom.
+The Wall here is a combination of both restored and unrestored areas, giving your hike a bit of variety and adventure.
+When you reach the middle of the Wall, you will be able to see that the countryside is swathed in yellow, as masses of wildflowers come into bloom.
 We will then cross over onto the Xishuiyu section.

-Today’s hike is quite special-part of the wall is under water!
-In 1974 China built the Xishuiyu Reservoir, and when the water level rose, some low-lying sections of the wall were submerged under water.
-Seen from the dam of the reservoir, this stately sunken wall is still visible under the water’s smooth and glimmering surface.
+Today's hike is quite special-part of the Wall underwater!
+In 1974 China built the Xishuiyu Reservoir.
+When the water level rose, some low-lying sections of the Wall get submerged underwater.

 Hiking Distance: 10km/8miles